profhuster/Drink_Safely_Cup/README.md

 There are other options in the OpenSCAD code.
 I try to put all of the parameters at the top of the file, so they are easy to change.

+__Warning__: It is a bad idea to send this through a dishwasher.
+The drying cycle may get hot enough to deform the cup.
+(I experimented and found this out.)